Chandraprakash-03/Blockchain-based-voting-system/README.md

-# Vote Right - Decentralized Voting Application
+# Vote Rigt - Decentralized Voting Application

 A blockchain-based voting system built with Solidity and Ethereum, featuring a clean and intuitive web interface for transparent and secure voting.